 #4.
 What Should You Expect Out of Our Teriyaki Sauce?

 The expectation is quite clear for a teriyaki sauce:

-- For a normal teriyaki sauce, you should see the dark brown color.
+- With a normal teriyaki sauce, you should see the dark brown color.
 The liquid should be smooth and well mixed.
 The taste is a bit sweet and sour.

 - For a thicken teriyaki sauce, you can see the liquid a little more dense.
 The color is also darker than the normal sauce.

-- For the spicy teriyaki sauce, the color is brighter but the taste should be spicier.
+- How about the spicy teriyaki sauce?
+The color is brighter but the taste should be spicier.

 If the result comes exactly what it looks and tastes, you succeed in making the Teriyaki Sauce at home.

 Here is the answer to how to use Teriyaki Sauce that you have just made.
 Below, we picked 3 delicious dishes that you can do to serve with Teriyaki Sauce.
 Let’s check it out!

 The first dish that we would like to introduce to you is Beef Teriyaki.
 At now, let’s begin with this list of ingredients: